pedrocu/pedrocu.github.io/docs/Weekly_Update.md

     - Read PyQT (3 chapters)
     - Started repo for my program files
     - Started reading OOP
-    - Findshed app layout (this will be modified as I go along, but it is a broad brush to keep focused)
+    - Finshed app layout (this will be modified as I go along, but it is a broad brush to keep focused)
     - Developed main screen for application
     - Continue to improve github web site
 2. What do you plan to do this week?
     - Finish first tab to read in database location and specifications
     - Develop methods for saving settings from one session to the other (use PyQt Settings class)
     - Start second tab for sectors (work on PyQt data API)
     - Work on linked-in
 3. Are there any impediments in your way?
-    - Reading and working on code is a great combo, theory and applications work well for me, but application often requires more then just theory, it require experience.
+    - Reading and working on code is a great combo, theory and applications work well for me, but application often requires more th
+    - en just theory, it require experience.
 4. What were the processes you used last week; how can you make the process work better?
     -   Setting a work agenda is key, as it allows me to just sit down and start working, not wonder first about what I must do.
     -   Get more reading in at odd hours (down time) by having it on mulitple computers synched up

 ## Week 5

+1. What did you do last week?
+    - First tab done, reads in data location and verifies if database is valid, returns an error box if not valid
+    - Integrated method for saving users state between session using PyQt Setting Class
+    - Started sectors tab (tab 2) by creating layout (vlayout and hlayout, with buttons)
+    - Read up on best practices to create a linked in site, talked to friends who have done it about pros and cons
+3. What do you plan to do this week?
+    - Continue to develop second tab for sectors (this tab will be used as a template for other tabs, so want to get it right)
+    - Develop code to make tasks for user more efficient (painting data, quick selection)
+    - Review options for saving application data (for datafiles in contrast to user settings)
+        - SQLite
+        - Json
+    - Continue to work on linked-in
+4. Are there any impediments in your way?
+    - None
+5. What were the processes you used last week; how can you make the process work better?
+    - Working with Qt documentation helps a lot, essential.
+Qt documentation is written in C++, not python.
+Getting to know the structure of objects within Qt and inheritances, along with enums is essential.
+It takes time to look up all the options and configurations with the enums.
+    - Solution: study the overall object structure and inheritance hierarchy within Qt so I can access required information more efficiently.